jochym/Elastic/README.rst

 The project is open and I welcome patches, ideas and other feedback.

-You can also support the project and motivate me to work on it even more by donating using bitcoin address: 1Geq8khANDueVt1QdCS5GU2oNCtdc1uSMv .

 Acknowledgments
 ---------------

 In the past the project was partially supported by:

     - Department of Computational Material Science, Institute of Nuclear Physics, PAN, Poland
     - Department of Engineering, University of Saskatchewan, Canada